-Miss New York Visits Lake Placid
+Miss New York in Lake Placid: A Recap

 This pretty town in the Adirondacks is